Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Results

-We reconstruct the {CFR from observations} using the CIMF and lifetime-mass relation of our model and plot it in Fig.~\ref{fig:cfr_reconstructed} together with the model CFR as well as a linear fit to the {reconstructed} CFR to check for age-dependent trends.
-We note that while the model CFR in principle extends to $\tau = 10$, the {reconstructed} CFR can only be constructed up to $\tau = 9.75$, beyond which no clusters were observed.
+We reconstructed the {CFR from observations} using the CIMF and lifetime-mass relation of our model and plot it in Fig.~\ref{fig:cfr_reconstructed} together with the model CFR as well as a linear fit to the {reconstructed} CFR to check for age-dependent trends.
+We note that while the model CFR in principle extends to $\tau = 10$, the {reconstructed} CFR could only be constructed up to $\tau = 9.75$, beyond which no clusters were observed.
 The slope of the linear fit at $-0.040 \pm 0.005 \mrm{kpc^{-2} Myr^{-1} dex^{-1}}$, which is statistically significant, indicates that while the reconstructed CFR systematically deviates from a constant, it does so only slightly.
 As such, we interpret this as primarily a weakness of the model fit and not a fundamental incompatibility of the data with a constant CFR.

 While the high values of the reconstructed CFR for the youngest ages may {correspond to clusters that do not survive gas expulsion and violent relaxation (as discussed in Sect.~\ref{sec:model_mass_evo}), the data for such clusters is sparse.
 This effect may also be explained by stochastic noise.
 Similarly, the high CFR in the final age bin is likely an effect of noise.
 As the surviving fraction is very close to zero at the high-age edge, a small number of clusters can have a disproportionate impact on the reconstructed CFR.
 Still, this high CFR value could also reflect a period of enhanced star formation earlier in the Milky Way's history \citep[as e.g.~in][]{2019ApJ...887..148F,2022Natur.603..599X}.}